BarryCarlyon/twitch_misc/eventsub/handlers/nodejs/README.md

 This should be run on a server thats web accessable, but this example is designed as an example on how to read and validate the data from a Twitch webhook rather than be used in production directly.

-This example doesn't cover how to SSL termiante which you should do in production and is required for some topics
+This example doesn't cover how to SSL termiante which you should do in production